tapfortap/Documentation/FAQ.md

 ### Does Tap for Tap support Unity/Titanium/Corona/Game Salad/Phone Gap?

-We currently support only IOS and Android Native Platforms.
-Instructions for integration with these platforms can be found here.
+We currently supportIOS and Android Native Platforms.
+We also have plugins for Adobe Air • Basic4Android • Cocos 2d • Corona SDK • Appcelerator Titanium • PhoneGap and Unity 3D.
 Our devs are hard at work to bring a variety of plugins to our network.
 If you'd like to request a plugin please contact developersupport@tapfortap.com and we'll make sure to do our best to accommodate you.

 ### Do Tap for Tap ads automatically refresh?

-Yes, Tap for Taps ads automatically refresh anywhere from 30 seconds to 2 mins.
+Yes, Tap for Taps ads automatically refresh every 60 seconds

 ### What is your fill rate?